NIT Australia

 Course Overview

 This course is designed to provide you with training in the skills and knowledge required to become a computer networking professional.
-The course will provide you training in several computer networking skills such as:
+The course will provide you with training in several computer networking skills such as:

 • installing and configuring network operating systems (Windows and Linux)